microsoft/TypeAgent/README.md

 - TypeAgent has been tested with Azure Open AI services on developer's own machines only.
 - TypeAgent is currently tested in English.
 Performance may vary in other languages.
 - TypeAgent relies on [TypeChat](https://github.com/microsoft/typechat), which uses schema to validate LLM responses.
 An agent's validity therefore depends on how well _its schema_ represents the user intents and LLM responses _for its domains_.
-- You are responsible for supplying any **API keys** for services needed by examples.
+- You are responsible for supplying any **API keys** for services used by examples.

 ## Getting Started